Paris School of Economics / Université Paris 1 Panthéon Sorbonne

 Titre de la thèse : Income Composition Inequality: The Missing Dimension for Distributional Analysis

 Hello!
-I am currently completing a PhD in economics at the Paris School of Economics and University of Paris 1 Panthéon-Sorbonne, and I will join the Development Research Group (Poverty & Inequality team) at the World Bank in April 2019.
+I am close to completing a PhD in economics at the Paris School of Economics and University of Paris 1 Panthéon-Sorbonne under the supervision of Professor Bruno Amable, and I am currently consultant at the Development Research Group (Poverty & Inequality team) of the World Bank, Washington DC.
+From September 2019, I will join the Stone Center on Socio-Economic Inequality at The Graduate Center, CUNY, as a Research Associate.

 I was visiting scholar at the Department of Public Policy and Intervention and the INET Oxford Martin School at the University of Oxford from April to July 2017, consultant for the Oxford Poverty and Human Development Initiative (OPHI) from 2017 to 2018 and intern at the Economic Commission for Latin America and Caribbean (ECLAC), United Nations, from March to May 2018.